-Naturally, it makes no sense to stick a big old guinea pig in a comparatively tiny gerbil cage.
+Naturally, it makes no sense to stick a big guinea pig in a comparatively tiny gerbil cage.
 Unfortunately, most of the cages that are sold for guinea pigs are about the same size as little gerbil enclosures.

 Space Needs for Guinea Pigs

 This means you’re looking for a cage that’s about 36 inches long and at least 30 inches wide.
-You might try the MidWest Guinea Habitat Guinea Pig Home with 8 square feet of space, or something else that’s similarly sized.
+You might try the MidWest Guinea Habitat Guinea Pig Home with 8 square feet of space or something else that’s similarly sized.

 Now, you’re looking for an enclosure offering about 10 square feet of space or more.
-Look for something that’s close to four feet long and at least 30 inches wide.
-Something like the Ferplast Krolik 160 Guinea Pig Cage is a great fit that provides nearly 10.5 square feet of living space for your guinea pigs.
+Look for something that’s close to 4 feet long and at least 30 inches wide.
+The Ferplast Krolik 160 Guinea Pig Cage is a great example because it provides nearly 10.5 square feet of living space for a guinea pig.